WinChester1723/wordmate/README.md

 - Language detection does not work

 # Issues
-Feel free to use issues to ask a question about the problem you encounter.
+Feel free to use [issues section](https://github.com/OrkhanGG/wordmate/issues) to ask a question about the problem you encounter.